Glaucoma Diagnosis and Optic Nerve Assessment

 Optic Nerve Changes in Glaucoma

-Fundus photographs are performed to aid in following a patient suspicious for glaucoma or those patients with actual glaucoma.
-By photographing the optic nerve at a particular point in time, doctors can compare future examinations to the photographs taken previously.
+Doctors take fundus photographs to monitor patients suspected of having glaucoma and those diagnosed with the disease.
+By photographing the optic nerve, doctors can compare future exams with previous images to monitor changes over time.
 This comparison is invaluable in determining optic nerve progression and deciding on medical and surgical therapy for glaucoma.

 Gonioscopy